smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   anywhere in either the code or the description.

   Proposal - split the search into two:
-  1. A search of the code field (or "Term Name", as it appears on screen.
+  1. A search of the code field (or "Term Name"), as it appears on screen.
   2. A full-text search of the description field.

   That should be two separate search boxes, aligned above the corresponding columns in the results table.
 If the user enters values